mdsumner/gdx/README.md

 #       shape=(1, 100, 100), dtype=int16)
 ```

-Lots to do, make sure scaling happens on compute() with .values, convert
+There’s a lot more to do, scaling works but I turned that off to test
-from mdim mosaic to xarray, …
+for now. .

-Let’s template a bunch of netcdf files out there.
-(Note this requires
+Template a list of netcdf files and mosaic them to VRT, then open with
-GDAL\>=3.12.0 which isn’t actually yet).
+this xarray backend.
+(Note this requires GDAL\>=3.12.0 ).

 ``` python
 month = "202501"